 What is unfortunate is that the Stone Mountain carving is a stunning work of art and millions of people have enjoyed it's beauty without even considering the impact.
 The carving today features three Confederate figures - Robert E. Lee, Stonewall Jackson, and Jefferson Davis riding their horses and is recessed 42 feet into the mountain, while towering 400 feet above the ground.
 It is actually larger than the carvings on Mount Rushmore and that is an incredible impressive achievement.

 The people of Georgia have an opportunity to save this monument by embracing the future and changing the direction of the conversation.
 However, you can do it yourself too.
 Take a step forward into the future by visiting it or other Confederate war memorials and share the true history with family and friends.
-Use places like this as an opportunity for a new generation to consider how to memorialize historic events and learn from mistakes of our past.
+Use places like this as an opportunity for a new generation to consider how to memorialize historic events and learn from the mistakes of our past.

 National Civil Rights Museum in Memphis